pieterbonnet/pbSearchWithDelay/README.md

 # pbSearchWithDelay
-Subclass of DesktopSearchField with delay
+Subclass of DesktopSearchField with delay for the Pressed events.

 ### Features
 Sometimes, it's necessary to avoid real-time searches when a user types a search.